Protecting Online Data Privacy and Enabling Trust in Connected Technologies

 There are many IEEE technical standards and projects focused on safeguarding privacy and security, while others address societal or ethical viewpoints.
 Here are some examples:

 • IEEE 2410™-2021 – IEEE Standard for Biometric Privacy.
-This standard provides for private identity assertion and includes a formal specification for privacy and biometrics such that a conforming system will meet GDPR, CCPA, BIPA, or HIPAA privacy requirements.
+This standard provides for private identity assertion and includes a formal specification for privacy and biometrics, ensuring that a conforming system meets GDPR, CCPA, BIPA, or HIPAA privacy requirements.

 • IEEE P1912™ – Standard for Privacy and Security Framework for Consumer Wireless Devices.
-This standard will define a privacy scale for data that is defined as personally identifiable information, which is collected, retained, processed, or shared on networked edge, fog, or cloud computing devices.
-This privacy scale will provide input to assessment tools that developers or users of these applications employ to develop, discover, recognize, or implement appropriate privacy settings for the personal data resident on these devices.
+This standard will define a privacy scale for personally identifiable information collected, retained, processed, or shared on networked edge, fog, or cloud computing devices.
+This privacy scale will inform assessment tools that developers or users of these applications employ to develop, discover, recognize, or implement appropriate privacy settings for the personal data resident on these devices.

 • IEEE 2089™-2021 – IEEE Standard for Age Appropriate Digital Services Framework – Based on the 5Rights Principles for Children.
-This standard establishes a framework for developing age-appropriate digital services for situations where users are children.
+This standard establishes a framework for developing age-appropriate digital services for use by children.
 The framework centers around the following key areas: a) recognition that the user is a child, b) consideration of the capacity and upholds the rights of children, c) offers terms appropriate to children, d) presents information in an age-appropriate way, and e) offers a level of validation for service design decisions.

-• IEEE P2933™ – Standard for Clinical Internet of Things (IoT) Data and Device Interoperability with TIPPSS – Trust, Identity, Privacy, Protection, Safety and Security.
-There needs to be a set of guidelines and standards to standardize the use of clinical IoT devices for precision medicine, data sharing, interoperability, and security, with a goal of improved and measurable healthcare outcomes and protection of patient data.
-This standard will establish that framework, with the incorporation of TIPPSS principles.
-It will encompass wearable device interoperability with healthcare systems such as electronic health records (EHR), electronic medical records (EMR), other clinical IoT devices, hospital devices, and future devices and connected healthcare systems.
+• IEEE P2933™-2024 – Standard for Clinical Internet of Things (IoT) Data and Device Interoperability with TIPPSS – Trust, Identity, Privacy, Protection, Safety and Security.
+There needs to be a set of guidelines and standards to standardize the use of clinical IoT devices for precision medicine, data sharing, interoperability, and security, with the goal of improving healthcare outcomes, measuring them, and protecting patient data.
+This standard will establish that framework, incorporating TIPPSS principles.
+It will encompass interoperability between wearable devices and healthcare systems, including electronic health records (EHR), electronic medical records (EMR), other clinical IoT devices, hospital devices, and future devices and connected healthcare systems.

-• IEEE P7000™ Series – This series is designed to develop and specify ways in which engineers and technologists in many vertical markets can address privacy and other ethical considerations throughout the various stages of system initiation, analysis, and design.
-IEEE 7002™-2022 Standard for Data Privacy Process, for example, sets the requirements for the engineering process for privacy-oriented considerations for products, services, and systems that utilize personal data.
+• IEEE P7000™ Series – This series is designed to develop and specify ways for engineers and technologists across many vertical markets to address privacy and other ethical considerations throughout the various stages of system initiation, analysis, and design.
+IEEE 7002™-2022 – Standard for Data Privacy Process, for example, sets the requirements for the engineering process for privacy-oriented considerations for products, services, and systems that utilize personal data.

 Learn more about IEEE SA’s work in data privacy and TIPPSS, and get engaged with the IEEE SA Foundational Technology Practice.